 Securing the airway is rarely necessary.
 Laryngeal and pharyngeal dystonic reactions may place the patient at risk of imminent respiratory arrest.

-Pharmacologic treatment resolves the reaction.
+Pharmacologic treatment, typically with anticholinergic agents, resolves the reaction.

 Arrange psychiatric follow-up care if patient has a dystonic reaction while taking neuroleptic medication.
 When continued neuroleptic therapy is necessary, maintain patient on an anticholinergic agent or switch to a neuroleptic less likely to produce an acute dystonic reaction.

 The goals of pharmacotherapy are to reduce morbidity and prevent complications.
+Anticholinergic agents and benzodiazepines are most often used.

 Clinical Context: By blocking striatal cholinergic receptors, benztropine may help in balancing cholinergic and dopaminergic activity.